biolab/orange3/doc/modules/data.storage.rst

 -------

-Storage should define the following methods to optimize the filtering operations as allowed by the underlying data structure. :obj:Orange.data.Table executes them directly through numpy (or bottleneck or related) methods, while :obj:Orange.data.sql.Table appends them to the WHERE clause of the query that defines the data.
+Storage should define the following methods to optimize the filtering operations as allowed by the underlying data structure.
+:obj:`Orange.data.Table` executes them directly through numpy (or bottleneck or related) methods, while :obj:`Orange.data.sql.Table` appends them to the WHERE clause of the query that defines the data.

 These methods should not be called directly but through the classes defined in :obj:`Orange.data.filter`.
 Methods in :obj:`Orange.data.filter` also provide